 The parties agreed to settle just prior to jury selection for $725,000.

 STATE: New York

-INJURIES: Fowle claimed that the accident caused her to sustain herniated discs at C4-5, C5-6 and C6-7 with moderately severe spinal cord compression.
-She also alleged that she suffered from cervical radiculopathy, and an aggravation and exacerbation of a preexisting degenerative condition of the cervical spine.
+INJURIES: Fowle claimed that the accident caused her to sustain herniated discs at C4-5, C5-6, and C6-7 with moderately severe spinal cord compression.
+She also alleged that she suffered from cervical radiculopathy, and aggravation, and exacerbation of a preexisting degenerative condition of the cervical spine.
 Fowle was treated at an emergency room following the accident and subsequently began a conservative course of treatment with physical therapy and chiropractic care.
 She ultimately underwent neurosurgery at Staten Island University Hospital on Aug.
 30, 2005, after she complained of persistent and worsening neck problems.
-The surgery consisted of C5 and C6 carpectomies, discectomies at C4-5 and C6-7, microscopic decompression of the spinal cord, arthrodesis at C4-5 and C6-7, and an interbody cage fusion at C4-5, C5-6 and C6-7 with grafting and plating.
+The surgery consisted of C5 and C6 carpectomies, discectomies at C4-5 and C6-7, microscopic decompression of the spinal cord, arthrodesis at C4-5 and C6-7, and an interbody cage fusion at C4-5, C5-6, and C6-7 with grafting and plating.

 The jury found that Acosta sustained a serious injury as a result of the accident.
 It awarded him $175,000.